 Rituals — acts that we perform with intention following a pattern — can support us with scaffolding as we find our footing in virtual meetings.
 They can serve as templates of action with intention, that can lead to meaning-making moments in our group.
 The book provides rituals for a variety of situations, including beginning and ending meetings, building human connection, fostering focus and flow, and rejuvenating when needed.
 There are special sections for one-on-one meetings, teaching and training, and social gatherings.

-Rituals for Virtual Meetings will be released on January 7, 2021 and is available for pre-order on Amazon and Barnes & Noble.
+Rituals for Virtual Meetings was released on January 7, 2021 and is available on Amazon and Barnes & Noble.

 Some forms of virtual meeting etiquette should be put in place to make meetings work better at a distance.
 For instance, it’s recommended that you avoid distractions.
 This can help you stay engaged like you would be if the meeting was taking place in a room with everyone together.